Off-payroll working rules in the public sector for intermediaries

-- your company invoices the fee-payer for £7,200 for services provided (£6,000 fees and £1,200 VAT)
+- Your company invoices the fee-payer for £7,200 for services provided (£6,000 fees and £1,200 VAT).

-- the fee-payer deducts £1,871 (£1,458 tax and £413 primary Class 1 NICs) which it pays to HMRC
+- From your fees of £6,000, the fee-payer deducts £1,613 (£1,200 tax at 20% basic rate and £413 primary Class 1 NICs) which it pays to HMRC.

-- your company receives £4,129 for your services plus £1,200 VAT
+- Your intermediary receives a payment of £4,387 for your services plus £1,200 VAT.

-- the fee-payer also pays secondary NICs on the deemed direct payment
+- The fee-payer also pays secondary NICs.

-Paying yourself through your company
+Pay yourself through your company

-- paying you a salary through your company’s payroll
+- salary through your company’s payroll

-- paying you a dividend from the company profits
+- dividend from the company’s profits

 Secondary Class 1 NICs will be payable on earnings paid through your company’s payroll on which you deduct primary Class 1 NICs.